brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - We created a global platform for CI/CD
 - CI: Travis, CD: Spinnaker, Monitoring: DataDog + Sumologic
+- More active approach to tooling.
+- On prem Travis, active partners on Spinnaker
 - Many other teams were creating many useful tools
 - Managed k8s clusters, custom secret management etc
 - Inspired by Netflix, Google, Twitter etc.